radareorg/radare2-book/src/scripting/macros.md

 # Aliases

-radare2 also offerrs aliases which might help you save time by quickly executing your most used commands.
+radare2 also offers aliases which might help you save time by quickly executing your most used commands.
 They are under `$?`

 The general usage of the feature is: `$alias=cmd`